 If you haven’t yet chosen your diamond shape and you want to first pick your setting, your options open up quite a bit.
 Just know that once you pick a setting, your diamond options might then be minimal.
 Choose the one that you think will matter most in the long run.
 If you’re thinking that you’ll want to upgrade your gemstone in a few years, then you might want to focus more on a setting that you really love that can eventually accommodate a larger stone.

-How Large Of A Diamond Can My Setting Hold?
+How Large of a Diamond Can My Setting Hold?

 Speaking of upgrading a diamond, let’s discuss size in reference to what your ring will be able to hold.
-When looking at each individual setting for a diamond, you’ll also see a section labeled “Center Stone Options”.
+When looking at each individual setting for a diamond, you’ll also see a section labeled “Center Stone Options.”
 This area will tell you what shapes can be used in the ring, along with the setting type and the carat size range.

 How Do I Pick Between The Different Settings?

-We know, we know, there are so many to choose from!
+We know, we know: There are so many to choose from!
 Let’s break it down a bit.

 If price is playing a big part in your decision and you aren’t planning on purchasing a very big diamond, but you want your ring to appear as large as possible, then you’ll definitely want to consider a halo ring.
 Due to the small perimeter of diamonds that create the ‘halo’, your ring will look larger than it really is.
+This can make a big difference when your budget is forcing you to downsize your stone.

 As one of the more popular settings for diamonds, the solitaire collection offers simplicity at its best.
 Somewhat ironically, although the setting is simple, the diamond shapes tend to be endless.
-Often times the fanciest diamonds are paired with this classic setting.
+Oftentimes the fanciest diamonds are paired with this classic setting.

 You can look at classic settings as a solitaire with an upgrade.
 The main difference between a solitaire and a classic ring is the band.
 In a classic ring, you’ll find a row (or two) of smaller ‘accent’ diamonds that run along the band.
 A classic setting is great if you’re hoping for a timeless look with more sparkle than a solitaire tends to offer.